loxosceles/SPARQL-buddy/README.md

     import sparql_buddy as sb

-Now your good to go.
+Now you're good to go.
 For convenience the script creates a first SPARQL query object.
-This object uses http://dbpedia.org as default endpoint.
+This object uses http://dbpedia.org/sparql as default endpoint.
 To make it easier to access I usually rename it:

     sq = sb.sq